Riding the Bullet (film): Production

 Mick Garris wrote an adaptation of Riding the Bullet, a Stephen King short story, on spec and struggled to find a purchaser during the early 00s as it wasn't an overt "balls-to-the-wall horror movie" compared to other King adaptations.
 In January 2003, Garris estimated that Riding the Bullet could possibly be released that year, followed by Stephen King's Desperation in 2004.
 That same month, Garris referred to the film as a "nostalgic drama" and a ghost story.
 In November 2003, production began in Vancouver with Jonathan Jackson, David Arquette, Barbara Hershey, and Erika Christensen joining the cast and Garris set as director.

 Unlike the novella, Garris' adaptation takes place in 1969, the era that the filmmaker grew up in.
 Garris wanted to use John Lennon's Instant Karma! at the end of the film and was given permission by Yoko Ono.
 However, it would have cost $50,000 to license the song, which Garris claimed would have been more expensive than any other part of the film.

 Portrayal of Toronto Rock and Roll Revival

 The film erroneously suggested that John Lennon's 1969 Toronto performance was publicly known in advance.
 The planned performance by Lennon was in fact kept a secret from the public until it happened.
 Lennon was also not advertised on posters promoting the event as being among the musicians who were performing.

 Release

 Riding the Bullet was released on October 15, 2004, by Innovation Film Group.
 The film was initially slated to release on October 1, 2004.

 Home media

 The film was released on DVD on April 19, 2005, by Lions Gate Films Home Entertainment.

 Reception

 Box office

 Riding the Bullet grossed $101,107 in its opening weekend and ranked 33rd.
-The film would take in a domestic total of $134,711 before leaving quickly theaters.
+The film would take in a domestic total of $134,711 before quickly leaving theaters.
 The film would accumulate $264,505 worldwide.